-When it’s scorching hot outside, the last thing you want to do is throw on stuffy business attire and head out for work – but do you really …
+When it’s scorching hot outside, the last thing you want to do is throw on stuffy business attire and head out for work – but do you really have a choice?
+Turns out, you do.
+Although you may not be …

 Even if your company doesn't have a dress code, you know you can't get away with wearing what you'd really like to wear to work during the hot summer months.
 (Example: bathing suit, flip-flops, permanent look of longing for vacation.)
 Here's how to look professional, without feeling like you just stepped out of a sauna.